(Brazilian seafood stew with coconut milk)

 - Heat the oil in a large saucepan over medium heat.
-Add the onion-shrimp mixture and sauté until cooked through, about 5-7 minutes.
+Add the onion-shrimp mixture and saute until cooked through, about 5 to 7 minutes.

 - Stir in the stock or water and whisk in the peanut or cashew butter until smooth.
 Then stir in the breadcrumbs, salt and pepper.
-Bring to a boil, then reduce heat to medium-low and simmer for 5-8 minutes to meld the flavors.
+Bring to a boil, then reduce heat to medium-low and simmer for 5 to 8 minutes to meld the flavors.

-- Stir in the shrimp and coconut milk and simmer another 5-6 minutes, or until shrimp is almost cooked through.
+- Stir in the shrimp and coconut milk and simmer another 5 or 6 minutes, or until shrimp is almost cooked through.

 - Remove from heat, stir in the dendê oil and serve over rice or alongside acarajé bean fritters.

-- Vatapá de Galinha: Substitute 1 1/2 pounds of cooked, shredded chicken for the shrimp.
+- Vatapá de Galinha (Chicken vatapa): Substitute 1 1/2 pounds of cooked, shredded chicken for the shrimp.

-- Vatapá de Peixe: Substitute 1 1/2 pounds of firm white-fleshed fish, cut into chunks, for the shrimp.
+- Vatapá de Peixe (Fish vatapa): Substitute 1 1/2 pounds of firm white-fleshed fish, cut into chunks, for the shrimp.

 - If you can't find dried shrimp, you can puree about 1 cup of fresh raw shrimp in a blender and substitute it for the dried.

-- A truly authentic dish would use dendê, or palm oil, which gives the dish a bright yellow-orange tint.
-But dendê can be hard to find outside Brazil.
-Try adding 1 1/2 teaspoons of turmeric to the onion-shrimp paste instead.
+- A truly authentic dish would use dendê, or red palm oil, which gives the dish a bright yellow-orange tint.
+If you can't find red palm oil, try adding 1 1/2 teaspoons of turmeric to the onion-shrimp paste instead.

 - Some recipes call for the addition of 1 tablespoon of fresh, minced ginger.
-Others for 1-2 cups of chopped tomatoes.
+Others for 1 to 2 cups of chopped tomatoes.

 - The breadcrumbs act as a thickener for the vatapá.
 Some recipes use cornmeal instead.
 Others thicken it like a gravy with flour.